 After a question and answer session with Andrew, photographs were taken by the members and our thanks were given to him for a memorable morning.

-Additional Report by Alex Ross, reporter for the Mercury Newspaper
+Additional Report by Alex Ross, reporter for the Weston Mercury:

 Tests reveal corroded spinal and hip joints and inflamed shins which experts believe point to a tough life of hard labour.

 Dr Malin Holst of York osteoarchaeology , said "The individual experienced several periods of growth cessation as a result of undernourishment or illness during early childhood.
 Findings also confirmed that the individual also suffered from ill health during later adulthood.
 The skeleton showed evidence of a wide range of diseases and pathological conditions, some of which are rarely observed in archaeological skeletons."

 Other illnesses identified were gallstones, chronic sinusitis and dental decay.